 3 hours.
-This course examines classic topics in the area of how people approach religion, including theistic arguments, the problem of evil, miracles, religious language, and divine attributes.
+Examines classic topics in the field, including theistic arguments, the problem of evil, miracles, religious language, and divine attributes.

 PHL 340 Logic

 3 hours.
 Offered 1999-2000.
 Logic involves a study of Aristotelian forms of deductive reasoning, including the syllogism, inductive reasoning, fallacies, and some aspect of symbolic logic, including Venn diagrams and truth tables.
 Its goal is to facilitate sound thinking that is both creative and critical.